 IIE is an independent nonprofit organization whose mission is to advance international education and access to education worldwide.

-Star College System opens doors to more than 2,100 students from nearly 100
+Lone Star College System opens doors to more than 2,100 students from nearly 100 countries

 Lone Star College System has been opening doors to a better community for 40 years.
 Founded in 1973, LSCS remains steadfast in its commitment to student success and credential completion.
 Today, with 78,000 students in credit classes, and a total enrollment of more than 90,000, Lone Star College System is the largest institution of higher education in the Houston area and the fastest-growing community college system in the nation.
 Dr. Richard Carpenter is the chancellor of LSCS, which consists of six colleges including LSC-CyFair, LSC-Kingwood, LSC-Montgomery, LSC-North Harris, LSC-Tomball and LSC-University Park, five centers, LSC-University Center at Montgomery, LSC-University Center at University Park, Lone Star Corporate College, and LSC-Online.